ThKrypt/QualCoder/6-Other-information.md

 Some dialog windows are priority windows, so swapping between windows will not be possible, these restricted windows are: Management of files, cases or attributes, survey import and confirmation dialogs (e.g. confirm delete).

-The second limitation is that changes in one dialog will not be reflected in the other dialogs.
-An example here is adding a code in a coding dialog, the added code will not be shown in other coding or reports windows.
-If you do make changes to highlighting and codes and categories, it is recommended to close and then re-open the other dialog window that you need.
-This is to ensure that any changes made show up in the other dialog windows.

 # Data structures

 The qda data folder contains folders for imported documents, images and audio and video.
 It also contains the sqlite database, named data.qda, to store coding data.